isomerpages/mindef-sg101/_economy/growing-our-economy/2010-to-the-present-new-challenges.md

 In 2016, Britain's vote to leave the European Union shocked many, and disquieted the notion of European Unity and the common market.
 While there were socio-economic and political reasons that prompted the majority of Britons to vote Leave, it can be seen as a symptom of a larger rise in populist politics in the world.

-A byproduct of populist sentiments is the rise of [protectionist ](https://www.britannica.com/topic/protectionism)policies, and the rejection of globalisation, free trade, and open borders.
+A by-product of populist sentiments is the rise of [protectionist ](https://www.britannica.com/topic/protectionism)policies, and the rejection of globalisation, free trade, and open borders.

 <div style="border:0px solid #0505f8;background-color:#f8f8f8;padding:1.2em;">
 <p>US-China trade tensions: In 2018 and 2019, the world’s two largest economies started levying tariffs on each other, which dampened global trade and the world economy. </p>